forum One to two sentence stories, interpreted

 Except it wasn’t.
 In my haste, I forgot about fingerprints.
 I forgot about gun registration.
 I forgot about DNA.
 I forgot about the hotel room covered in her photographs.
 It took the detectives a few hours to track me down, just long enough to shower, throw away my clothes, and take a nap.
 I woke up to the police breaking down my door.
 The evidence was overwhelming.
 They locked me in a concrete box, one of those chilly interrogation rooms.
 Twenty five to life, they said.
 Great.
 Maybe I could be a prison dishwasher, or knit socks.
 I began to look forward to prison life.
 It was definitely better than my current life routine.

 Quite a few detectives came in to see me.
 All asked the same questions.
 “Tell me what happened.
 How did it go down?”
 I repeated my answer so many times that I could relay it word for word, three years later.
 “I began chasing her five years ago.
 I tracked her movements from Chicago to Miami, from England to Pasadena.
 I made it my mission to learn everything about her.
 Her name is Harriet Jane Lewis, though she goes by many aliases.
-Margaret Andrew, Lily Stevens, Heather B. Von Drecht.
+Margaret andrew (Our Supreme Lord and Overseer), Lily Stevens, Heather B. Von Drecht.
 She was born in Birmingham in 1984.
 She attended Mountberry Ridge Girls School for her entire education.
 She began working for a corporate espionage program, making a living stealing company’s secrets, blackmailing CEO’s, the such.
 She dated Michael Richardson for three years.
 It ended when she revealed to his bosses that she, the receptionist, was his mistress.
 The CEO, his wife, was furious and promptly fired and divorced him.
 She has had no other long lasting relationships.
 Her parents have never contacted her.
 She doesn’t care.
 Her brother emailed her once last year, informing her of his marriage.
 She didn’t reply.
 I waited and waited for the perfect opportunity.
 Last week, she began working at my office under the name Reagan Miller.
 She flirted with my boss, got access to his office.
 I “caught” her exiting the building with company files and chased her down the alleyways.
 I cornered her.
 I shot her three times, once through the heart, once through her abdomen, once in her left leg.”
 The officers were taken aback by my lack of emotion.
 It was no surprise to me.
 I was a heartless man.
 I had no reason to live.
 I had nothing except the death of this woman.
 The fifth officer looked me directly in the eye.
 He asked me, unwavering, “Why.
 Why did you kill her?”

 Why did I kill her?
 Why did I track her, learn about her, hunt her?
 Why did I plan her death for weeks before the event?
 Why did I mercilessly end her life, with no regret?
 Because.
 Because.
 Because years ago, she wasn’t the target.
 Years ago, she hunted.
 She tracked.
 She learned.
 She killed.